kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/ECEN 404 Updates.md

 - Began integrated nominal operation testing and validation

 Kaylee:
+- Began testing and validation of ring oscillator on integrated PCB
+- Tested new capacitor values on integrated PCB to decrease frequency

 Nia:

 Nomar:
 - Began testing and validation of 4:1 MUX on integrated PCB
-- Soldered LEDs onto integrated PCB with positive results
+- Soldered user interface LEDs onto integrated PCB with positive results

 Week (4/15 - 4/19)